 International companies regularly join forces with Israeli academic and medical institutions to create new medications.
 In February of 2017, an Israeli government committee approved a plan that would allow medical marijuana companies to export products internationally.

-B.R.I.M. has also developed a one-of-a-kind, proprietary Cryotissue Cold Storage technology for long-term preservation and regeneration of plant tissue samples.
-This feature will provide cultivators with the ability to preserve desired plant breeds and have plantlets produced as needed.
+B.R.I.M. has also developed a proprietary Cryotissue Cold Storage technology for long-term preservation of plant tissue samples.
+This feature will provide cultivators with the ability to preserve desired plant breeds and have specific strains produced as needed.